 Thirdly, unless you dice the onion very, very finely, there is a tendency for the onion to affect how well the meatball holds together.

-I do always have one big dilemma every time I make these (other than trying to restrain myself from just having one more meatball…last one I swear….just one more…): what pasta to serve them with?
+I do always have one big dilemma every time I make my Italian Meatballs (other than trying to restrain myself from just having one more meatball…last one I swear….just one more…): what pasta to serve them with?
 I love them all.
 I love it with spaghetti as much as I do shells.
 I’m also particularly partial to spiral pasta because I love being able to shovel it in my mouth with a spoon! 😉

 - 1 lightly packed cup of sliced white sandwich bread, torn into small pieces, crusts removed (Note 1)